UPenn Supplemental Essays 2025-26 – Prompts & Advice

 1) Write a short thank-you note to someone you have not yet thanked and would like to acknowledge.
 (We encourage you to share this note with that person, if possible, and reflect on the experience!)
 (150-200 words)

 In essence, this one is about how you express gratitude.
 A mature young person realizes that their success was not achieved in a vacuum.
 Rather, it was likely aided by many adults and peers.
 The target of your letter could be a parent, other relative, teacher, coach, spiritual leader, friend, classmate, fellow team member, or boss.
-This prompt, which debuted last year, is an excellent opportunity for highly-decorated applicants to display their appreciative and humble side.
+This prompt, which debuted last year, is an excellent opportunity for highly decorated applicants to display their appreciative and humble side.
 We recommend taking their advice and actually sharing the letter in real life.
 This will likely make the essay more authentic and from the heart.
 The more sincere your essay turns out, the better it will likely be received by UPenn (and its intended IRL target!).

 UPenn Supplemental Essays – Prompt #2

 Keep in mind that Penn has already seen the President’s Volunteer Service Award and the impressive number of hours you volunteered at multiple nonprofit organizations.
 They know that you have been an active member of your high school/local community.
 The admissions committee now desires to understand precisely how you will contribute to their community of almost 10,000 undergraduate students.
-Highlighting the link between your past efforts and future aims is critical here.
-For example, if you dedicated many hours working with people with Alzheimer’s Disease throughout high school, it will be more impactful when you now express your commitment to joining Penn’s Alzheimer’s Buddies organization.
+As such, the strongest Penn community essays not only highlight a clear link between your past efforts and future aims but also show evidence of meaningful school-specific research.

 UPenn Supplemental Essays – School & Program-Specific Prompts